 Q: Why are fingernails less likely to develop fungus?

 A: Fungus thrives in a dark, moist environment.
 Fingernails are exposed to light, and there is less moisture on the fingernails.
 In fact, many people have dry skin on their fingers.

 Q: How can I avoid getting this infection?

-A: Consider using a nail salon that uses sterile instruments and either bring your own nail file or make sure that a new one is used.
+A: Consider using a nail salon that uses sterile instruments and either brings your own nail file or make sure that a new one is used.
 The nail file is porous and can act as a breeding ground for fungus.
 Always use flip-flops at the gym or in hotel rooms.
-Also consider an antifungal powder in your shoes to decrease moisture.
+Also, consider an antifungal powder in your shoes to decrease moisture.
 Since fungus breeds in a dark, moist environment, you should leave damp or wet shoes near a window to dry properly.
 Do not put them in your dark closet.

 Q: How bad can the fungus get?